uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_management.md

     If you need to change the Group settings later, you can [Modify the Group](#how-do-i-modify-a-group-or-subgroup).

-    1. **Group Name**: Enter a group name here.
+    - **(1) Group Name**: Enter a group name here.
-    1. **Description** (optional): Describe the purpose and scope of the group here.
+    - **(2) Description** (optional): Describe the purpose and scope of the group here.
-    1. **Terms & Conditions** (optional): should not be necessary for UAB groups.
+    - **(3) Terms & Conditions** (optional): should not be necessary for UAB groups.
-    1. **Enable High Assurance** checkbox: Check if your group will deal with PHI, HIPAA, or other protected data.
+    - **(4) Enable High Assurance** checkbox: Check if your group will deal with PHI, HIPAA, or other protected data.
-    1. **Users may request to join this group** checkbox: Uncheck to make the group invite-only.
+    - **(5) Users may request to join this group** checkbox: Uncheck to make the group invite-only.
 Core administrators should consider leaving this box checked for their top-level group to avoid work filtering invitations and reduce noise.
-    1. **Signup Fields** buttons: First Name, Last Name, and Organization are always required.
+    - **(6) Signup Fields** buttons: First Name, Last Name, and Organization are always required.
 We recommend also selecting "Project", "Department", and "Field of Science".
 Feel free to select any fields you wish.
-    1. **Group Visibility** radio buttons: Click "Members of this Group" to hide the group from non-members.
+    - **(7) Group Visibility** radio buttons: Click "Members of this Group" to hide the group from non-members.
-    1. **Membership Visibility** radio buttons: Click "Administrators and Managers Only" to hide member names from each other.
+    - **(8) Membership Visibility** radio buttons: Click "Administrators and Managers Only" to hide member names from each other.
 Core adminstrators should consider using the "Administrators and Managers Only" option for their top-level groups because it improves the user experience when members are looking for administrator names.

     ![Create Group form.](./images/gg-create-group/002-create-group-form.png)